marubaby/marubaby/README.md

 # Welcome to Mike's Hub 👨‍💻

 Hey there!
-I'm [Your Name], a dynamic and creative developer with a passion for bringing ideas to life through code.
+I'm Michael Mekonin, a dynamic and creative developer with a passion for bringing ideas to life through code.
 I specialize in Python, JavaScript, and a variety of other powerful technologies.
 Dive into my repositories to see how I solve problems and innovate with each project.

 ## 🌟 About Me